sirDonovan/Lanette/README.md

 `node app.js`

 ## Development
-Issues and pull requests will be welcomed once Lanette enters the beta phase!
+Issues are welcomed but please hold off on pull requests until Lanette enters the beta phase!
 When submitting a pull request, be sure that you have installed development dependencies and ran `npm test` to check for errors in your code.

 If possible, it is best to use [Visual Studio Code](https://code.visualstudio.com/) as your text editor when working on Lanette.